Ecuador–India relations

 Ecuador–India relations are the international relations that exist between Ecuador and India.
 Ecuador has an embassy in New Delhi.
-India has a non resident ambassador in Bogotá.
+India has an embassy in Quito.

 History

 Ecuador and India established diplomatic relations in 1969.
 Ecuador first opened its embassy in New Delhi in 1973, but closed it in 1977.
-The embassy operated again between 1984–85, before opening again in February 2005, and a consulate general in Mumbai in 2013.
+The embassy operated again between 1984 and 1985, before opening again in February 2005, and a consulate general in Mumbai in 2013.
 The repeated opening and closure of the embassy was because of the expense incurred by Ecuador to maintain an embassy.
-India's embassy in Bogotá, Colombia is jointly accredited to Ecuador.
+India's embassy in Quito opened in 2025.

 The two countries signed an MoU on holding regular foreign consultations in 2000.
 The first Foreign Consultation was held in 2005, followed by 2008, 2011 and 2014.
 Several ministerial level visits between the two countries have taken place.
 Several Ecuadorean Foreign Ministers and other dignitaries have visited India.
 From India, the highest level visits to Ecuador have been at the level of minister of state.

 The two countries have signed several bilateral agreements on co-operation in the fields of education (2006), agriculture (2008), and economic co-operation (2013).
 India and Ecuador signed a Protocol on Joint Economic and Trade Committee (JETCO) in October 2015 in New Delhi.